 If you only need to form an LLC, corporation, or nonprofit, you’ll pay a minimum of $49 plus state filing fees.
-If you also want access to its library of legal documents, you can choose the annual subscription at $84 a year or the monthly subscription of $38.95 per month.
-You also have the option to pay for single documents at prices starting at $34.95.
+If you also want access to its library of legal documents, you can choose the annual subscription at $159 a year or the monthly subscription of $49 per month.

 Incorporate.com simplifies company formation services and offers ongoing assistance to keep you in good standing.

 Pricing is based on the state you’re forming a business in and may be as low as $99 plus state filing fees.
 You can also upgrade to The Essentials or The Works plan, which each offer additional services like annual report preparation and filing and an EIN.

 How to Choose an LLC Formation Service